 - IT operations (Ops)

-How Does DevOps Help with Digital Transformation?
+How DevOps Is Useful in Digital Transformation?

 Previously, testing and deployment tasks (Ops) were completed after the design and build process (Dev).
 That took longer, as each had different timelines.
 Additionally, manual code development could potentially introduce human error in software production.
 As a result, organizations experienced bottlenecks, confusion, and delays.

 In contrast, DevOps aligns development and operation practices to reduce issues as software applications are developed, deployed, and maintained.
 DevOps improves both collaboration and communication within software development to shorten the development lifecycle, while also enabling continuous delivery and high quality.

 DevOps offers competitive advantages, as well as strengthens customer service and engagement.
 It also complements the agile software development approach and some components overlap.
 (Agile describes a software development approach that encourages flexible responses to change.
 It employs continual planning, learning, improvement, team collaboration, evolutionary development, and early delivery.)